 In What Situations Would Family Members Need Protection As Well?

-Though it doesn’t happen frequently, family members, particularly children, are used as leverage against high-profile or wealthy individuals, or they may just be at risk of exposure to the paparazzi or members of the public with cameras on their phone.
-In some cases, they may need a 24 hour security presence, and in others they may just need monitoring.
+Though it doesn’t happen frequently, family members, particularly children, are used as leverage against high-profile or wealthy individuals, or they may just be at risk of exposure to the paparazzi or members of the public with cameras on their phones.
+In some cases, they may need a 24-hour security presence, and in others, they may just need monitoring.

 What Would I Look For In An Executive Protection Provider?

 The most critical criteria to look for in an executive protection company or risk management firm is experience.
 Find out how long the provider has been in business, ask for a summary of the projects they have completed and, where possible, references of customers they have worked with.

 The type of experience the operative or firm has have should also be relevant to the task you are hiring them for.
 For example, if you are seeking security for fly in fly out (FIFO) mining workers in Asia, an executive protection operative with experience looking after professional tennis players touring Australia with a lack of any experience working in Asia is probably not the right fit for that particular task.

 They must also have experience working in the countries you need the service provided, or at least have an affiliation with a local provider.

 Expect your prospective provider to have formal close personal protection or executive protection training and to be in a position to provide evidence of that.
 Research the training provider to see how credible they might be and ask other providers you are considering for their views on some of the training organisations mentioned.
 The length of training is important.
 Executive Protection can not be taught in just a few days.
 There is a difference between qualified and competent.